How to design & evaluate user interfaces as well as interaction paradigms for accessing heterogeneous sets of 2D & 3D data involving uncertainty?

 As part of his embedded research at two partner institutions of the project, Hugo focuses on two sub-projects:

-At the Netherlands Institute for Sound and Vision (NISV), Hugo collaborated with project members and historical experts on an interactive experience for accessing 3D historical radios in conjunction with contextual information, such as blueprints, notebook entries and photos from NISV’s archive.
+At the Netherlands Institute for Sound and Vision (NISV), Hugo collaborated with project members and historical experts on creating an interactive experience for accessing 3D historical radios in conjunction with contextual information, such as blueprints, notebook entries and photos from NISV’s archive.
+This prototype could be utilized via desktop computers, mobiles and VR headsets.

 At Brill Publishing, Hugo collaborated with publishing and programming experts to create various building blocks, such as enhanced historical maps.
 The maps use some of the geospatial data from the Centers of Creativity project.
 Furthermore, he restored previous 3D models of scientific instruments from the Dynamic Drawings project and experimented with these in Virtual Reality and Augmented Reality settings.